Creating Application Rounds

 What is an application round?

-In Slate parlance, “round” just means application type.
+A round is an application type.
 For your institution this might mean Undergraduate, Graduate, or some other high-level distinction.

-• Limit the number of rounds: The applicant must select their round at the outset of their application experience.
-So they’re not overwhelmed with choices, we recommend operating with as few rounds as possible.
+The applicant must select their round at the outset of their application experience.
+To avoid overwhelming them with options, we recommend operating with as few rounds as possible.
+This also reduces your year-to-year round maintenance, like the inactivation and creation of new rounds.

-• Use custom fields to represent narrower data: Data points that identify distinct populations or types of applicants (for example, enrollment term, a program of study, international, transfer, or scholarship qualifiers) can be captured and queried for within the application using custom application-scoped fields on application-page scoped forms and do not require the creation of separate rounds.
+Data points that identify distinct populations or types of applicants (for example, enrollment term, a program of study, international, transfer, or scholarship qualifiers) can be captured and queried for within the application using custom application-scoped fields on application-page scoped forms and do not require the creation of separate rounds.

-Creating application rounds
+Creating an application round

 1. Select Database from the main navigation.